 - Star Wars: The day Emperor Palpatine takes over the Republic, beginning with the murder of all the Jedi, at the end of Revenge of the Sith.

-- In the 2009 Star Trek film, Nero describes his attacks on Vulcan and Earth as the Federation's "Day of Reckoning".
+- In Star Trek (2009), Nero describes his attacks on Vulcan and Earth as the Federation's "Day of Reckoning".

 - When Angel and his team finally attack the Circle of the Black Thorn and try to avert THE apocalypse.

-- The new Doctor Who series had a Day Of Reckoning at the end of every season.
-The Doctor refers to them as "Volcano Days".
+- The new Doctor Who series had a Day of Reckoning at the end of every season.
 Of particular note are the episodes "The Sound of Drums"/"The Last of the Time Lords", "The Stolen Earth"/"Journey's End", and "The End of Time".

 - Any of the Apocalypses from Buffy the Vampire Slayer.